MoGloveOfficial/Moglove/README.md

 Future support may include Virtual motion capture, which can be linked to VRChat, UE, Unity, etc...
 *BVH format does not support native finger tracking capabillity...

+# Education
+MoGlove also includes user customizable pose assets, as well as a sampling program(linux) to train custom tensorflow models.
+MoGlove project is a beginner friendy, to give first dive into machine learning experience with minimum coding skill thanks to elegant library "EloquentML" for microcontrollers (Only 3 lines in total).

 # Honourable Inspiration sources
 - Mocopi